pvto/konte-art/README.md

 ```
 $ mvn clean install
 ```
 Run konte GUI from the command line.
+Within, the *Tutorial* menu helps to a quick start.

 Linux:
 ```